 1) Saving only a fraction of what’s required for retirement

-Singaporeans required an average of $3,314 per month during their retirement years.
+The Singaporeans surveyed perceived to need an average of $3,314 per month during their retirement years.

 However, they’re only setting aside 35% of that amount which works out to be only $1,146 per month.

 What can we infer from this?

 Firstly, we know that we absolutely need that amount, but yet nothing is done to fully address the issue.

 And this problem will only snowball as time goes by – more on that later on.